-This page contains downloads and links to other projects including language maps which inspired the conception and design of Language Landscape.
-If you have a language map or other project that you’d like to see featured here, please send an email to firstname.lastname@example.org.
+This page contains downloads for making your own recordings and publications relating to Language Landscape.
+We’ve also included links to other projects including language maps which inspired the conception and design of Language Landscape.
+If you have a language map or other project that you’d like to see featured here, please send an email to email@example.com.

 Recording Metadata Form - information about the recordings you make.

 Speaker Metadata Form - information about the people speaking in your recordings.

 Consent Form - consent for your recordings to be put online.

 Dohle, Ebany; Grzech, Karolina & Hemmings, Charlotte.
 2014.
 Language Landscape: A digital platform for mapping languages, in Gower, Mick & Turin, Mark (eds.), Book 2.0, Vol. 4 (1-2), 71-89.
 Intellect Publishers.
 Full text open access pdf downloadable from here.

 Grzech, Karolina & Dohle, Ebany.
 2018.
 Language Landscape: An innovative tool for documenting and analysing linguistic landscapes, Lingue e Linguaggi 25, 65-80.
 Full text open access pdf downloadable from here.

 Ritchie, Sandy; Goodchild, Samantha & Dohle, Ebany.
 2016.
 Language Landscape: Supporting community-led language documentation.
 In Ferreira, Vera & Bouda, Peter (eds.).
 Language Documentation and Conservation in Europe.
 121-132.
 Honolulu: University of Hawai’i Press.
 Full text open access pdf downloadable from here.